 - Procure your own internship if you have the opportunity (subject to approval)

-- Interns are high-quality students currently enrolled in the UofL Full-Time MBA and the MSBA program.
+- Interns are high-quality students currently enrolled in the UofL Full-Time MBA, MAC+, or MSBA program.

 - They function as conventional employees during normal work hours, subject to company standards for work performance, behavior, and appearance.